Rufflewind/revad/ideas.md

 We don't want to assume everything is an amorphous vector of floats or something, which means would encourage users to write things in a type-unsafe way (or unpack everything into dumb vectors).

+Update: Maybe we can get away with a homogeneously typed tape, and then compose differently typed tapes together using structures (like how Iterators work)?
+But how does a generic tape work?

 ## Better composability

 It would be nice to allow nesting of some sort.
 Right now, the whole process of AD-ing a function is monolithic: you can't embed a subgraph into a node.